 The Comfort Limit Rating and the Lower Limit Rating.
 These ratings are based on a sleeper wearing one layer of long underwear and a hat, and sleeping on a one inch thick sleeping pad.

-The lowest temperature at which the bag will keep the average “cold sleeper” comfortable.
+- Comfort Limit – the lowest temperature at which the bag will keep the average “cold sleeper” comfortable.

-The lowest temperature at which the bag will keep a “warm sleeper” comfortable.
+- Lower Limit – the lowest temperature at which the bag will keep a “warm sleeper” comfortable.